Watson Institute for International and Public Affairs

 • The cost of the post-9/11 wars in Iraq, Afghanistan, Pakistan, Syria, and elsewhere totals about $8 trillion.
 This does not include future interest costs on borrowing for the wars.

 • U.S. policymakers scarcely considered alternatives to war in the aftermath of 9/11 or in debating the invasion of Iraq.
-Some of those alternative paradigms for addressing the problem of terror attacks are still available to the U.S.
+Many of those alternatives are still available.

-• Post-9/11, the increasing rates of suicide for both veterans and active duty personnel are outpacing those of the general population — an alarming shift, as suicide rates among service members have historically been lower than suicide rates among the general population.
+• Post-9/11 war veterans are suffering a mental health crisis.
 At least four times as many active duty personnel and war veterans of post-9/11 conflicts have died of suicide than in combat.